DE1-Engineering-Mathematics/module-resources/tutorial_sheets/10-fourier-series.md

 (a) $f\left(x\right)=x^3,\ \ \ \text{for}\ \left[ -1,1\right] \ $ with n = 5

 <div class = "answer">
-The first step is to work out whether the function $f\left(x\right)=x^3$ is odd, even, or both.
+The first step is to work out whether the function $f\left(x\right)=x^3$ is odd, even, or neither.
 This can be done by eye for a simple function like $x^3$.
 To check, or for harder functions,  you could graph it on Desmos to have a visual representation of the function, or use the formulae found in the notes:

 $$
 f_{\textrm{even}}(x)=\frac{f(x)+f(-x))}{2} \qquad \qquad
 f_{\textrm{odd}}(x)=\frac{f(x)-f(-x))}{2}
 $$

-The function $f\left(x\right)=x^3$ is odd, so the Fourier series representation will only contain sine terms.
+The function $f\left(x\right)=x^3$ is odd, so the Fourier series representation will only contain sine terms and all $a_n = 0$.

 The sine coefficients can be found using: